 Its only limitation, in my opinion, is its own strength: by providing such a vast, interdisciplinary overview, the reader might end up overwhelmed, and walk away with little practical information.

-Sapolsky speaks of the need of a general, interdisciplinary approach, but “Behave” still feels like a hotpot mixture, albeit a tasty one.
+Sapolsky speaks of the need for a general, interdisciplinary approach, but “Behave” still feels like a hotpot mixture, albeit a tasty one.

 I leave with one great quote from Sapolsky: